mondaugen/856_for_zellersasn/doc/manual.md

 inch jack closest to the DC jack.
 Then to choose what knob to control with the expression pedal, simply hold down the FBK switch while turning the knob you want to control.
 After you let go of FBK, the expression pedal should now control that knob.

+## Version information

+### v1.6

+- Documentation on choosing the MIDI channel makes it clear what switches should be manipulated.
+- Playback requests ignored if nothing has been recorded.
+- Tempo range in FREE mode made more reasonable.
+- Correctly indicate ±50 cents change (instead of ±100 cents) when adjusting the fine tuning.
+- Sending MIDI 64 for respective control change sets fine tuning to 0 or stride rate to 0.
+Tempo controlling control changes also choose exact midpoint when sending 64.